 The award will be presented biannually at the BoHS/CAFCS joint conference.
 The award recipient must be able to attend the meeting, usually scheduled in early March, and give a brief presentation to the organizations.
 The recipient will receive travel expenses and appropriate recognition including an honorarium of $1,000.
 A joint BoHS and CAFCS review panel will evaluate the nominees and recommend a recipient to the BoHS and CAFCS Board of Directors.

-Nominations should be submitted electronically in a single PDF file.
-The nomination packet -- including all supporting docents -- should NOT exceed 15 pages in length and must include:
+Nominations should be submitted electronically to firstname.lastname@example.org in a single PDF file.
+The nomination packet -- including all supporting documents -- should NOT exceed 15 pages in length and must include:

 1) Nominee information